 The University of Wollongong’s School of Law offers a rich research environment, contributing expertise to national debates and delivering research outcomes that are rated as above world standard by the Australian Research Council.
-The School of Law is home to the Legal Intersections Research Centre (LIRC), a recognised leader in interdisciplinary and applied legal research, with an excellent track record for the research training of PhD candidates.
+The School of Law is home to the Legal Intersections Research Centre (LIRC), a recognised leader in interdisciplinary and applied legal research, with an excellent track record for the research training of PhD candidates as well as to the Transnational Law and Policy Centre, boldly tackling the challenges presented through the UN SDGs to embrace and drive change through global networks.

 To support an exceptional PhD candidate in commencing their research career at UOW Law, we are offering a top up grant of up to $10,000pa for three years in the priority area of criminal justice and issues relating to intoxication including alcohol and drug-related violence, anti-social behaviour and other forms of offending.